Close-up of an itchy rash on neck showing redness, bumps, and irritation. Medical reference image for causes, symptoms, and treatment.

 Mild cases of an itchy rash on neck can often be managed at home with simple self-care steps:

-- Apply a cold compress to calm itching and swelling.
+• Use a cold compress to lessen swelling and itching.

 3. Lifestyle Adjustments